#HomeCLT Exhibition Brings Charlotte History to Life

 More to Come

 The exhibition doesn't stop with existing displays.
 Visitors are encouraged to tell their stories of the neighborhoods they have shaped and that have shaped them at the video recording booth.
-Future events are in the works that have a Pokémon Go playful style that entices children to explore the #HomeCLT through the AR experience.
+Future events are in the works that have a Pokémon Go style that entices children to explore the #HomeCLT exhibit through an augmented reality experience.

 Visitors can download the UNCC AR app onto their own device or borrow an iPad provided by the museum.
 Plans are to add more neighborhoods to the exhibit, ultimately filling the entire second floor of the museum with the stories, faces and experiences of Charlotte residents of all ages, races and socio-economic backgrounds.